Cougar Sports Zone Concussion Management Policy

 -Any athlete with a suspected concussion will be instructed to follow-up with their pediatrician, due to their age and rapidly developing brain.
 The athlete’s parents and pediatrician will have the responsibility of managing these injuries.

 Neurocognitive baseline testing is another tool that can be used to help with the concussion management process.
 There are many different testing platforms available, none of which should be the sole decision making instrument in the concussion management process.
 Families may choose to have out of pocket baseline testing done, but it will not be required to participate in CSZ activities.
-Please contact our CSZ Athletic Trainer, Jason Engle, for more information regarding local testing options.
+Please contact our CSZ Athletic Trainer, Shannon Winston, for more information regarding local testing options.

 Return to Learn and Play